Dying from Mesothelioma

 Hospice care benefits both patients and their families.
 With a care team taking charge, the pressure is taken off the family.
 The team offers options and guidance, and the patient and family can make more informed decisions with more confidence.

 It is also important to understand that hospice is not just for patients in their final days or weeks of life.
 Medicare allows for hospice care for patients expected to live six months or less.
-Being in hospice may seem scary initially, but it can also provide great comfort and relief.
+While being in hospice may seem scary initially, it can also provide great comfort and relief.

 Facing death head-on isn’t easy, but it is inevitable for patients dying of mesothelioma and their families.
 As the loved one of a patient with mesothelioma, know what to expect, what you can do to support them, and help them make decisions in their best interest.